wangshgeo/2opt/README.md

   the Barnes-Hut algorithm for n-body problems, but tailored to segments.
   Update: Success!
-This implementation is an order of magnitude faster than the distance_table implementation (the algorithmic state of the art), and even on the CPU is competitive with Martin Burtscher's GPU implementation!
+This implementation is an order of magnitude faster than the distance_table implementation (the algorithmic state of the art), and even on the CPU is competitive with Martin Burtscher's optimally-conditioned GPU implementation!

-Quadtree Performance:
+Quadtree performance on my machine:
-1. usa13509_morton.tsp: ~25x faster than distance_table on my machine.
+1. usa13509_morton.tsp: ~25x (parallel) faster than distance_table (serial).
-2. d18512_morton.tsp: ~108x faster than distance_table on my machine.
+2. d18512_morton.tsp: ~108x (parallel) faster than distance_table (serial).

-So we see that the quadtree implementation has truly sub-quadratic complexity.
+3. pla33810_morton.tsp: ~544x (parallel) faster than naive (serial).
+Naive was used because distance_table became unresponsive due to memory limits.
+4. pla85900_morton.tsp: ~1448x (parallel) faster than naive (serial).
+Naive was used because distance_table became unresponsive due to memory limits.

+The quadtree implementation's sub-quadratic complexity is clearly evident.

 Quadtree Improvements:
 1. Tree updates of filter quantities.